danicuestasuarez/PowerSploit/Privesc/README.md

 PowerUp aims to be a clearinghouse of common Windows privilege escalation vectors that rely on misconfigurations.

-Running Invoke-AllChecks will output any identifiable vulnerabilities along with specifications for any abuse functions.
+Running Invoke-PrivescAudit will output any identifiable vulnerabilities along with specifications for any abuse functions.
 The -HTMLReport flag will also generate a COMPUTER.username.html version of the report.